 Whether Nikon will ultimately bring out a Nikon 1 V4 is still anyone’s guess.
 I decided to buy a V3 now while there are some deals to be found.
 A bird in the hand is worth two in the bush as the old saying goes.
 Being prudent, I picked up a couple of extra batteries and some faster writing micro-SD cards to use with the V3.

 I also reconsidered some of the family oriented photography and other indoor work that I do from time to time and decided that I should add a flash to my Nikon 1 kit.
 I looked at both the SB-N5 and SB-N7 and eventually decided on the N5 as I wanted the dual swivel flash head.

 There’s a trade-off of course, with the N7 being a more powerful flash that takes on-board batteries.
 The N5 uses power from a Nikon 1 camera which also makes it a smaller and lighter flash.
 For my limited flash needs the SB-N5 works nicely.

 It can be difficult to keep our emotions out of the process when reviewing our camera gear.
 Sitting back and examining how often we actually use the gear that we have can be very instructive, as well as anticipating our future needs.
 There’s little point in holding onto camera gear that we seldom use.
 The money tied up in that camera equipment can often be better reinvested in other components.

 Article is Copyright 2017 Thomas Stirr.
 Images Copyright 2016 Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.